grab/engineering-blog/_posts/2020-06-29-how-we-built-our-in-house-chat-platform-for-the-web.md

 ---
 layout: post
 id: 2020-06-29-how-we-built-our-in-house-chat-platform-for-the-web
-title: How we built our in-house chat platform for the web
+title: How We Built Our In-house Chat Platform for the Web
 date: 2020-06-29 14:34:40
 authors: [vasudevan-k]
 categories: [Engineering]